 During the last few years I have also presented a Jazz Programme for Royal Brunei Airlines and an Oldies Show for Oman Air so if you ever find yourself on one of their flights, please tune my way.

+In June 2020, while we were under Covid lockdown, I hung up the headphones for the final time.
 I've had an amazing life so far, accomplishing everything I set out to do.
 The Royal Navy, Submarine service and many happy years in Radio.
 I've been blessed by good luck and maybe a little skill.

 RADIO AWARDS